The Good Schools Guide Review of Bede's Senior School, Hailsham, BN27 3QH

 Pastoral Care and Discipline

 Some of the most stylish boarding we know.
 The entrance is approached via an arched wooden bridge over a pond of carp.
-This is more like a three star hotel than a boarding house, with the relaxing sound of running water from an indoor feature, an open plan setup with no corridors, no noticeboards, all rooms coming off a large central lobby and upstairs housing flat-lets for the sixth form.
+This is more like a three star hotel than a boarding house, with the relaxing sound of running water from an indoor feature, an open plan set up with no corridors, no noticeboards, all rooms coming off a large central lobby and upstairs housing flat-lets for the sixth form.
 Everyone passes matron's room on entry and plenty of smiling personnel around for a chat any time.
 A hint of the exotic with African lanterns, Tuscan coloured walls, lots of pouffes, all chosen by the pupils on their last African trip (as you do).
-Two new boarding houses opened in 2011.
+Two new-ish boarding houses.
 Each house has three residential staff and one matron.

-During the weekend, 50 to 75 per cent of boarders stay and around 18 per cent are an international mix of German, Spanish, Russian, Bulgarian and Chinese.
+During the weekend, up to 50 to 75 per cent of full boarders stay, many of these from the international mix of German, Spanish, Russian, Bulgarian and Chinese, particularly in the sixth form.
 Students are obliged to attend a spiritual meeting of their choice on weekends.
 Pupils praise the relaxed and caring pastoral staff.
 Zero tolerance of boys in girls' rooms, although communal living area divides the girls' section from the boys'.
 Drugs would normally result in an expulsion and they will test if a pupil is suspected of drug abuse.

 Pupils and Parents